jupyter-server/team-compass/docs/team/member-guide.md

    When creating issues, provide enough context so that others can understand and provide their input.
-Encourage feedback and input from others often, and be patient when merging code - it is almost better to wait a bit for an approve than to self-merge.
+Encourage feedback and input from others often, and be patient when merging code - it is almost better to wait a bit for an approval than to self-merge.

 ## When should I merge a pull request?